-NB-IoT supports Half Duplex FDD operation mode with 60 kbps peak rate in uplink and 30 kbps peak rate in downlink, and a maximum size MTU of 1600 bytes.
-As the name suggests, NB-IoT uses narrowbands with the bandwidth of 180 kHz in both, downlink and uplink.
+NB-IoT supports Half Duplex FDD operation mode with 60 kbps peak rate in uplink and 30 kbps peak rate in downlink, and a maximum transmission unit (MTU) size of 1600 bytes limited by PDCP layer (see Figure 4 for the protocol structure), which is the highest layer in the user plane, as explained later.
+Any packet size up to the said MTU size can be passed to the NB-IoT stack from higher layers, segmentation of the packet is performed in the RLC layer, which can segment the data to transmission blocks with size as small as 16 bits.
+As the name suggests, NB-IoT uses narrowbands with bandwidth of 180 kHz in both downlink and uplink.
 The multiple access scheme used in the downlink is OFDMA with 15 kHz sub-carrier spacing.
-On uplink multi-tone SC-FDMA is used with 15 kHz tone spacing or as a special case of SC-FDMA single tone with either 15kHz or 3.75 kHz tone spacing may be used.
+In uplink, SC-FDMA single tone with either 15kHz or 3.75 kHz tone spacing is used, or optionally multi-tone SC- FDMA can be used with 15 kHz tone spacing.

 NB-IoT can be deployed in three ways.
-In-band deployment means that the narrowband is multiplexed within normal LTE carrier.
-In Guardband deployment the narrowband uses the unused resource blocks between two adjacent LTE carriers.
-Also standalone deployment is supported, where the narrowband can be located alone in dedicated spectrum, which makes it possible for example to refarm the GSM carrier at 850/900 MHz for NB-IoT.
-All three deployment modes are meant to be used in licensed bands.
+In-band deployment means that the narrowband is deployed inside the LTE band and radio resources are flexibly shared between NB-IoT and normal LTE carrier.
+In Guard-band deployment the narrowband uses the unused resource blocks between two adjacent LTE carriers.
+Standalone deployment is also supported, where the narrowband can be located alone in dedicated spectrum, which makes it possible for example to reframe a GSM carrier at 850/900 MHz for NB-IoT.
+All three deployment modes are used in licensed frequency bands.
 The maximum transmission power is either 20 or 23 dBm for uplink transmissions, while for downlink transmission the eNodeB may use higher transmission power, up to 46 dBm depending on the deployment.